substrait-io/substrait/site/docs/expressions/specialized_record_expressions.md

 [expressionA, expressionB], [[value1a, value1b], [value2a, value2b].. [valueNa, valueNb]]
 ```

 For single value expressions, these are a compact equivalent of `expression = value1 OR expression = value2 OR ..
 OR expression = valueN`.
-When using an expression of this type, two things are required.
-The types of the test expression and all value expressions that are related must be of the same type.
+When using an expression of this type, two things are required; the types of the test expression and all value expressions that are related must be of the same type.
 Additionally, a function signature for equality must be available for the expression type used.